garek007/Marketing-Cloud/README.md

 # Marketing-Cloud-Content-Reporting
-A handful of queries and link tagging approach that will allow you to track content in Salesforce Marketing Cloud Run these with a series of Data Extensions in order to end up with a final content report with categories and subcategories.
+A handful of queries and link tagging approach that will allow you to track content in Salesforce Marketing Cloud Run these in order in Automation Studio with a series of Data Extensions to end up with a final content report with categories and subcategories.

 01 Newsletter Opens Past Month.sql is an overwrite query to a table with this structure